Bomays/holbertonschool-system_engineering-devops/README.md

 This repository showcases projects and learning objectives related to system engineering and DevOps, emphasizing the architecture and management of modern web infrastructures.
 From simple single-server designs to complex, secure, and scalable infrastructures, the content provides a deep dive into key concepts and techniques.

-The most important concepts so our experience typing www.google.com is seamless !
+The most important concepts so our experience typing www.google.com is seamless!
-> See my article on Medium > [Holberton School System Engineering & DevOps](https://github.com/Bomays/holbertonschool-system_engineering-devops/tree/main)
+> See my article on Medium > [Behind the Scenes of Web Infrastructure](https://medium.com/@9314/behind-the-scenes-of-web-infrastructure-64160847b5e5)

 # Web Infrastructure Design